 Always operate your ATV in an area with adequate ventilation.
 Never start or run the engine in a closed area.
-Exhaust fumes are poisonous and may cause loss of consciousness and
+Exhaust fumes are poisonous and may cause loss of consciousness and death within a short time.

-LOCATION OF THE WARNING AND SPECIFICATION LABELS
+COLOCATION OF THE WARNING AND SPECIFICATION LABELS